anuragpor/Loan-Management-Restful-API/README.md

 # Loan-Management-Restful-API

-For better view open readme file.
+## A model LoanRequest which consists of following attributes
-A model LoanRequest which consists of following attributes {
+{
   customerName: String,
   phoneNo: String,